Source: Facebook, Quora, Twitter("X")

 ("Geneticist and entrepreneur Adrian Woolfson argues that genome engineering and AI will let us design organisms beyond nature’s limits")

 Compare C. elegans.
-This little millimeter-long nematode is a conscious being like you or me.
+This little millimetre-long nematode is a conscious being like you or me.
 C. elegans is a phenomenally bound subject of experience who loves morphine.
 Sure, with only 302 neurons, C. elegans won’t be exploring higher category theory.
 But C. elegans has a mind, whereas superintelligent AI run on a classical digital computer is a zombie.
 Binding is the computational-functional superpower of animal minds.
 It’s non-classical.
 Binding grants access to the empirical realm of conscious mind forever impenetrable to digital zombies.

 Morphine-loving C. elegans